Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 `counter : int;  	// default value of 0`

-This default value is 0 for numbers, false for bool, the empty string "" for strings, null for pointer types.
+This default value is 0 for numbers, false for bool, the empty string "" for strings.

 >Remark:
 >In C such variables have a random value, because they get assigned a random free location in memory.
 This can cause errors later on, so C programmers are advised to initialize their variables immediately.
-This problem cannot occur in Jai: here variables are by default initialized to a "zero" value, which reduces the mental load for the developer (have I already initialized these variables or not?).
+This problem cannot occur in Jai: here variables are by default initialized to a "zero" value, which reduces the mental load for the developer ("have I already initialized these variables or not?").

 **Case 3:** only value
 We've already seen that the compiler often can infer the type from the given value.
-If you skip the type -- notice that you then get the := , then the type will be inferred from the value:
+If you skip the type - notice that you then get the := , then the type will be inferred from the value:
 		    `first_name := "Jon";`
-In practice this will be the format mostly used.
+In practice, this will be the format mostly used.

 Changing a value from a previously declared variable is done with the assignment operator **=**
 		    `counter = 100;`